 Small Child loves carrots.
 He loves them so much that he will instantly state 'carrots' as his favourite food ever, even above chocolate, ice cream and fish 'n' chips.
 He gets offered a snack from a basket of healthy options at school every afternoon, and he always chooses a whole carrot to munch on (if they're available, when he hasn't eaten them all already earlier in the week)!
 So I use carrots a lot in his lunches, because if there is one of his 'five a day' that I can guarantee he will eat, it is carrots.

 With that in mind, I decided to create a post showing some of the many ways that you can use and present carrots in a bento lunch.
 I thought that if there are any other parents out there with carrot-munching children, they might want some new ideas for how to present these delicious crunchy munchy vegetables.
 So here goes...

-Number 3 – Cheese & Carrot Coins.
-If you want to jazz your carrots up a bit, you can add some cheese to the mix by making cheese and carrot ‘coins’.
-An easy tutorial for making these can be found here.
+Number 3 - Cheese & Carrot Coins.
+If you want to jazz your carrots up a bit, you can add some cheese to the mix by making cheese and carrot 'coins'.

 Number 4 - Carrots Julienne.
 These can be easily cut by hand, but are also quick and easy to make with a julienne cutter.
 These thin, stringy carrot pieces are brilliant for adding fun to a lunch; as hair for a face, a bundle of hay, or even a ball of wool for a cat themed lunch.